How Grades Communicate Learning

 How will grades be calculated?

 Summative assessments will be used to determine the grade for each standard.
-Grades for each standard will be determined by the following criteria (in this order):
+Grades for each standard will be determined by the following criteria:

 • Most recent performance on standard (including retake opportunities)